patternfly/patternfly-react/packages/react-core/src/demos/TableColumnManagementDemo.md

       description={
         <TextContent>
           <Text component={TextVariants.p}>
-            Checked categories will be displayed in the table.
+            Selected categories will be displayed in the table.
           </Text>
-          <Button isInline onClick={this.selectAllColumns} variant="link">Select all columns</Button>
+          <Button isInline onClick={this.selectAllColumns} variant="link">Select all</Button>
         </TextContent>
       }
       onClose={this.handleModalToggle}